IDAES/idaes-pse/docs/user_guide/vis/index.rst

 In all cases, the arguments and behavior are the same.
 See the :ref:`visualize function documentation <visualize-function>` for details on parameters to this function.

+.. note:: You can continue to modify and use your model and flowsheet after calling `visualize()`.
+This may update the visualization, but nothing you do in the IFV will affect the Python model; it is *read-only*.

 User Interface
 ^^^^^^^^^^^^^^